 DBE’s Nanoflotation technology, using Replaceable Skin Layer Membranes (RSL Membranes™) and High Intensity Froth Flotation (HiFF), is now recognized by the California based, Katerva Awards as one of the world’s most disruptive sustainable technologies.
-The Katerva Awards are recognized as a precursor to the Nobel awards.
+The Katerva Awards are known as a precursor to the Nobel Science awards.
 In addition, the China’s Ministry of Environmental Protection has rated Nanoflotation technology as one of the “top 100 Environmental Technologies in the World”.

 DBE has just completed numerous trials of the treatment of produced water from conventional oil and gas and metal finishing and etching facilities.
 The pilot tests were very successful.
 DBE is also undertaking work with PTS in Calgary on lithium extraction from oil and gas produced waters.
 The RSL™ membranes are key to this process.

 DBE continues to work closely with the Canadian, US and China oil and gas industry regarding the introduction of cogeneration concepts where waste heat is used in conjunction with DBE’s RSL membranes™ to treat produced water.
 The overall benefit of this concept is that oil and gas facilities can convert to electrical generation facilities, thereby reducing capital and operating costs and significantly increasing the rate of return on investment.

 DBE through its licensee, DBE Hytec Ltd, has opened a complete testing facility in Beijing where it has now tested numerous oil and gas produced waters and frac water, SAGD produced waters, produced waters from offshore oil rigs, Power Plant Scrubber Waters and Oil emulsion waters from Steel Rolling Mills, using the RSL Membranes™.

 “Water and its controlling dominance in energy consumption”

 This volume is part of an overall book authored by